-Remember when you were a kid?
-Waking up on Saturday morning to sit down in front of the television to watch your favorite Saturday morning cartoons?
-More than likely you shared that memorable childhood moment with a bowl of your favorite cereal and milk.
-I remember those days and I remember how much I liked that glass of milk.
+Remember when you were a kid waking up on Saturday morning to sit down in front of the television to watch your favorite Saturday morning cartoons?
+More than likely, you shared that memorable childhood moment with a bowl of your favorite cereal and milk.
+I remember those days, and I remember how much I liked that milk.

-Fast forward 20 years and something is different, besides just my age.
+Fast forward 20 years, and something is different—besides just my age.
 I thought it was because I was older and maybe just less tolerant of milk.
 Every time I drank a glass of milk, I ended up with a stomach ache.
-So I stopped drinking it all together.
+So I stopped drinking it altogether.

-I've since learned about the difference between the the milk I drank as a child and the milk that is on the market today.
+I've since learned about the difference between the milk I drank as a child and the milk that is on the market today.
 The dairy cows of today are fed a different diet than they were when I was a child.
 It's common knowledge that cattle are pumped up with antibiotics and fed corn feed (which cows should never eat anyway) and rarely if ever have a chance to graze on pasture.
-In my opinion, the result of those changes has helped to create the stomach aches when I drink the milk that commonly shows up on every supermarket shelf in the country.
-There had to be something better and I had to know if it was in fact a change in my body or if it was the change in the milk itself.
+In my opinion, the stomach aches I experience after drinking milk could be one of many unintended results of these changes in the dairy industry.
+This got me wondering whether these symptoms were the result of a change in my body or a change in the milk itself.

 Simple Truth Organic Milk

-A trip to the grocery store gave me an eureka moment.
-Maybe there was something different in the milk and maybe it wasn't me.
-While walking past the dairy section in the sore, I decided to try a different kind of milk to see if there was a way that I could enjoy one of my favorite beverages again.
+A trip to the grocery store gave me a eureka moment.
+Maybe there was something different in the milk, not just me.
+While walking past the dairy section in the store, I decided to try a different kind of milk to see if there was a way that I could enjoy one of my favorite beverages again.

-I looked at soy milk but soybeans have all been GMO for so long now that I nixed that option really quick.
-Coconut or almond milk just sounds freakish to me.
-I didn't know you could get milk from an almond and coconut "milk" is nothing more than the mostly clear liquid inside of a coconut, so how do they make it white?
-Not what I'm looking for here.
+I looked at soy milk, but soybeans have all been GMO for so long now that I nixed that option really quickly.
+Coconut and almond milk both just sounded freakish to me.
+I didn't know you could get milk from an almond, and coconut "milk" is nothing more than the mostly clear liquid inside of a coconut, so how do they make it white?

-I found a small section of real cow's milk so I started reading labels.
-Simple Truth Organic Whole Milk has 3 ingredients.
-Organic milk, organic skim milk and vitamin D. This brand of milk is Kroger's store brand which actually surprised me.
-It is milk that is from cows raised without antibiotics that are actually grazing on grass.
-It has 150 calories in a typical 8oz. glass which I think is on target for whole milk, it's been a while since I've seen a label on mass produced milk.
+I found a small section of real cows' milk, so I started reading labels.
+Simple Truth Organic's organic whole milk had only three ingredients—organic milk, organic skim milk, and vitamin D. This brand of milk is Kroger's store brand, which actually surprised me.
+It is milk from cows raised without antibiotics that actually graze on grass.
+It has 150 calories in a typical 8oz. glass, which I think is on target for whole milk.
+It's been a while since I've seen a label on mass-produced milk.

-The price tag was $3.99 for a half gallon.
-A little pricey but if I can drink it without having the resulting stomach aches, well worth it.
+The price tag was $3.99 for a half-gallon.
+That seemed a little pricey, but if I could drink it without having the resulting stomach aches, I figured it would be well worth it.
 It's also available by the gallon for $6.29.

 The Taste Test

 Later that evening, I decided I wanted to make some chocolate pudding.
 I used the organic milk to make the pudding.
-An hour later the pudding was ready so I tried it, expecting to hear angels singing and trumpets blaring because I just knew this milk was going to make that pudding taste better somehow.
+An hour later, the pudding was ready, so I tried it, expecting to hear angels singing and trumpets blaring because I just knew this milk was going to make that pudding taste better somehow.
 I was wrong.
-It tasted like the same chocolate pudding I had a month before but that's OK because it's the naked test that matters.
+It tasted like the same chocolate pudding I had had a month before, but that's ok because it's the naked test that matters.

 I poured a glass of milk to go with the chocolate pudding.
 The first sip brought a smile to my face.
 There is a difference in the taste of milk that comes from cows that eat grass and cows that only eat corn feed.
 What's the difference?
 There's actually a taste to the milk that comes from cows that eat grass.
-I had forgotten what really good milk tastes like and this is really good milk.
+I had forgotten what really good milk tasted like, and this was really good milk.

 So all that was left to do was wait and see what my stomach thought of it.
-I waited for the usual soured feeling and nothing happened.
-No feeling of having what I can only describe as the feeling that there's a ball of cabbage sitting in the pit of my stomach.
+I waited for the usual soured feeling, and nothing happened.
+There was no feeling of having what I can only describe as a ball of cabbage sitting in the pit of my stomach.

-I've changed over to making this milk a permanent member of my refrigerated staples in my kitchen.
+I've changed over to making this milk a permanent refrigerated staple in my kitchen.
 It is now the only kind of milk I buy.
-In my opinion, if you are looking for a really nice organic milk that will take you back to your childhood, this one is it.
-Hands down.
+In my opinion, if you are looking for a really nice organic milk that will take you back to your childhood, this one is it—hands down.